-- Stroke is identified to be the fifth leading cause of death globally and almost 7 million are struggling to come back on trackpost-stroke
+- Stroke is identified to be the fifth leading cause of death globally and almost 7 million are struggling to come back on track post-stroke

 - A family history increases your chance of being attacked by stroke; although it can happen to anyone at any point in

-- Prior to actual stroke attack, some warning signs can be displayed identified to be as Temporary Stroke Symptoms also known as transient ischemic attacks.
+- Prior to actual stroke attack, some warning signs can be displayed identified to be as Temporary Stroke Symptoms also known as transient ischaemic attacks.
 Noting these symptoms can be helpful in availing faster medical aid.

-- The post-stroke attack, a person can experience paralysis and/or weakness on one side of the body and may also come across the challenges associated with difficulty in thinking, awareness, attention, learning, judgmental abilities and memory.
+- The post-stroke attack, a person can experience paralysis and/or weakness on one side of the body and may also come across the challenges associated with difficulty in thinking, awareness, attention, learning, judgemental abilities and memory.

 - A person may also experience mood swings or emotional turbulence due to the continuous steroidal intake.